TreesLab/NCLscan/README.md

 	Usage:
 	>./NCLscan.sh 01.fastq 02.fastq MyProject 20

 Note: 01.fastq and 02.fastq are the two files of a set of paired-end RNA-seq data.
 MyProject is the prefix of output filenames (for example).
 The final parameter, 20, means the cutoff of sequence quality score of reads for the RNA-seqs.
 The users can changes this cutoff quality score depends on their cases.
 If 0 is given, it means no filtering any sequences.

 The six steps and their usages are explained as following:

 	Step 1: NCL_Scan0
         Aligning reads against the reference genome and the annotated transcripts by BWA.
 BWA needs its own reference genome to do mapping.
 This reference genome (GRCh37.p13) file can be downloaded from our FTP site (“bwa_AllRef.fa”), or other websites which provide whole genome data (such as GENCODE, UCSC, and etc.).
 If other reference genome for BWA was used, then changing the FASTA filename into “bwa_AllRef.fa” and putting in the same sub-directory where NCLscan executes.

 	Usage:
 	>./NCL_Scan0.sh 01.fastq 02.fastq MyProject

-Step 2: NCL_Scan1:
+        Step 2: NCL_Scan1
         Aligning the reads unmapped by BWA against the reference genome and the annotated transcripts by Novoalign.

         Usage:
         > NCL_Scan1 MyProject.bwa.unmapped_1.fastq MyProject.bwa.unmapped_2.fastq MyProject

         Step 3: NCL_Scan2
         Concatenating the two ends for each unmapped read and Blat-aligning the concatenated sequences against the reference genome.
 Removing concatenated sequences with an alternative co-linear explanation.
+Note: A cutoff of sequence quality score of reads for the RNA-seqs is given.

         Usage:
         > NCL_Scan2 20

-Note: A cutoff of sequence quality score of reads for the RNA-seqs is given.

         Step 4: NCL_Scan3
         Boundary sorting and aligning to find putative Non-co-linear (NCL) junction sites.

         Usage:
         > NCL_Scan3

         Step 5: NCL_Scan4
         Filtering and retaining the putative NCL sequences which satisfy all our criterions.

         Usage:
         > NCL_Scan4

         Step 6: Add_gene_name
         Append gene name in the final result according to the gene annotation.

         Usage:
         > ./get_GeneName_1.1.py

 4. NCLscan Outputs